Mean convergence of entire interpolations in weighted space: Background

-Sources for model spaces in the upper half plane are Baranov \cite{Bar2, Bar1}, Garcia, Mashreghi and Ross \cite{GMR}, and C\'amara, Malheiro and Partington \cite{CP}.
+The standard source for model spaces is the book of Nikolski \cite[Chapter 6]{Ni}, but also \cite{Bar2, Bar1,CP,GMR}.
 Recall that an inner function for $\C^+$ is bounded by $1$ in the upper half plane and its modulus has boundary value equal to $1$ almost everywhere on the real line.
+By \eqref{HB-ineq} the function meromorphic function $\Theta = E^*/E$ is inner for $\C^+$ and satisfies $\Theta^*=1/\Theta$.
+The model space $\mc{K}_\Theta^p$ is defined as the kernel